-Once you’re ready, download the paper template from the site you chose.
-This probably looks like a couple pieces of paper with a designated area for each letter.
+Once you’re ready, download the paper font building template from the site of your choice.
+This probably looks like a couple of pieces of paper with a designated area for each letter.
 Like you’ve practiced, just draw your letterforms as you want them.

-Once you’re satisfied with your work, it’s time to upload the templates to that site you chose in Step 1.
-Scan your templates and then make sure you look at the specific requirements of how they need to be uploaded.
+Once you’re satisfied with your work, it’s time to upload the templates to that site you chose in step one.
+Scan your font templates and then make sure you look at the specific requirements of how they need to be uploaded.
 Just follow the site’s instructions, and wait for your font to be created.
 With Caligraphr, my wait time was approximately seven seconds, so it’s a pretty fast turn around.

 Your font is now just like any other that you would download, so install it the same way you would any other font you found online.
 It’s really that easy!